prakharmrsl/easypcceo.github.io/pages/crypto-mining/antminer-d3-review.md

 * Dimensions: 320 x 130 x 190 mm
 * Hashing algorithm: X11

+## Price

+You can find the Antminer D3 for $8,000 on [Amazon](http://amzn.to/2wn6YoE).
+While this is a bit on the high side, it's well worth your investment.

+This is the most profitable Dash miner on the market.
+It'll pay for itself in only 3 months.

+We're surprised the price of this miner isn't higher.
+The ROI is off the charts.

 ## Your Profitability with the Antminer D3

 Considering the crazy high hash rate of the Antminer D3, it's safe to see you'll make plenty of money with the Antminer D3.